jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

  * Worked on data exploration.
  * Worked on write-up for second milestone and figures section of final write-up.
  * Worked on the Neural Network, including training and trying different models.
- * Communicate with professor through Office hours and piazza.
+ * Communicate with professor through Office Hours and Piazza.

  Cenny: Neural Network Team Member:
  * Made initial neural net model and experimented with hyperparameters
  * Annotated Jupyter notebook and arranged into logical flow
  * Contributed to Abstract and First Milestone write-up and wrote Discussion section of final write-up

- Leela:
+ Leela: Neural Network Team Member
+ * Collaborated on Data Exploration and Neural Network
+ * Worked on Abstract, Methods section of writeup
+ * General writeup organization and editing

  Xiaoling: SVM Team Member
  * One-hot encoded categorical features for SVM uses (not used in the final SVM model).
  * Worked on the SVM model write-up and Conclusion write-up.

- Jeff:
+ Jeff: SVM Team Member
+ *

- Donna:
+ Donna: SVM Team Member
+ *

 ## IX.
 Summary